brianmcdo/ephemeral-futaba-chan-spec/README.md

 ## Concepts

 - Ephemerality Algorithm
-- Wallet must hold a minimum of 1 unit to post.
-- Each non-saged reply bumps a thread within the ephemerality algorithm.
+- Minimum existential deposit to post
-- Spam is curtailed by a asymmetic low compression rate/high decompression rate compression algorithm, stored and signed as the signature of each post (contenders: brieflz -9, zstd -22).
+- Spam is curtailed by an asymmetric low compression rate/high decompression rate compression algorithm, stored and signed as the signature of each post (contenders: brieflz -9, zstd -22).

 ## Spec